Ericpelletier135/Ericpelletier135/README.md

-Hi, I'm Eric and welcome to my Github!
+# Welcome To my GitHub
+Hello!
+I'm Eric, a graduate of Software Engineering from McGill University, currently working through my first year of a Master's degree in Experimental Surgery.

-I am currently in my fourth year of Software Engineering at McGill University.
-Here are some projects that I have worked on.
+Here are some projects that I have worked on:

 ## <ins>Machine Learning and AI Projects</ins>
 <a href="https://github.com/Ericpelletier135/KNN-and-Decision-Trees">